The music classroom is a suitable space for practice with musical instruments oriented towards the understanding of this language.

 As well as having the appropriate furniture for theory classes, there should be a space adapted for practice with the different instruments, initially simple ones such as the flute.

 The same space can be used for the pupils’ singing exercises.
-There are also cupboards where the instruments are placed: cymbals, Chinese boxes, triangles, xylophones, pianos and other instruments with digital technology that simulate different types of music.
+There are also cabinets where the instruments are placed: cymbals, Chinese boxes, triangles, xylophones, pianos and other instruments with digital technology that simulate different types of music.

 This classroom tends to be especially motivating for students because of its artistic component.